Cheok Hong Cheong

 Cheok Hong Cheong (Note: Cheong initially used his Chinese name "Cheong Cheok Hong" but "was irritated by being called Mr. Hong" and thereafter referred to himself as "Cheok Hong Cheong" when writing in English.)
-(23 November 1851 – 20 June 1928), also known as Zhang Zhuoxiong (張卓雄), was a Chinese-born Australian missionary, political activist, writer, and businessman.
+(23 November 1851 – 20 June 1928) was a Chinese-born Australian missionary, political activist, writer, and businessman.
 Originally a Presbyterian elder, he became the superintendent of the Anglican mission in Melbourne.
 A staunch campaigner against anti-Chinese sentiment in Australia, he co-authored a booklet titled The Chinese Question in Australia (1879) with Lowe Kong Meng and Louis Ah Mouy.
 He was also opposed to the British opium trade.

 Early life and education

 Cheong was born on 23 November 1851 in Foshan, Guangdong, China.
 His grandfather was a banker whose business collapsed after the Taiping Rebellion.
 His father, Cheong Peng-nam, arrived in Victoria, Australia in 1854 during the Victorian gold rush, and converted to Christianity in 1860.
 Cheok Hong had two sisters, Fong-sen and Ah Chin; in 1863, after his father had become permanently employed as a Presbyterian missionary in Australia, Cheong emigrated to Victoria with his mother Yeet Kwy Phang See and his siblings.
 They were all baptised at St John's Presbyterian Church in Ballarat in 1866.

 Following the death of Cheong's mother in June 1871, the family relocated to Melbourne.
 Cheong's studies were reportedly so exceptional that his tuition fees were borne by his teachers.
 He spent two years at Ballarat College and another three at Scotch College.
 He was admitted into the University of Melbourne in 1875, becoming the first Chinese in Victoria to matriculate, although he did not attend, much less graduate.